 Training, qualifications & experience

-Masters Degree and Diploma in Humanistic and Integrative Psychotherapy, 2005.
+Masters Degree and Diploma in Humanistic and Integrative Psychotherapy in 2005 with BCPC and Middlesex University.

-I completed a training in Somatic Trauma Therapy in 2014 with trauma specialist Babette Rothschild.
+I completed a training in Somatic Trauma Therapy with trauma specialist Babette Rothschild in 2014.

 I have worked for the NHS as an addictions counsellor and taught on several counselling trainings.
 For the last decade, I have run counselling and interpersonal skills trainings, group supervision and facilitation for organisations in the voluntary and private sectors.